adiabatic/lagrange-mb-type-fontpacks/README.md

 You’ll want to gather up the OTF fonts in the `+ OT Family` directory.
 Once you’ve located the `.otf` files for the fonts you want, copy the `.otf` files to the directory with the all-lower-cased font’s name, so the `.otf` files are alongside the `fontpack.ini` files.

+### Only a few of the fonts have directories.
+Where are the others?

+I haven’t gotten around to adding them yet.

 [mb type]: https://mbtype.com/
 [lagrange]: https://gmi.skyjake.fi/lagrange/
 [buy all]: https://mbtype.com/fonts/buy-all.html